svenkreiss/decouple/README.md

 This repository contains the software implementation for our paper __A Novel Approach to Higgs Coupling Measurements__ (Cranmer, Kreiss, Lopez-Val, Plehn), arXiv:XXXX.XXXX.
 It contains tools to apply the discussed methods to new models and contains a Makefile to recreate the plots in the paper.

+A demo for the recoupling stage where the effective likelihood and template parametrization are readily provided is at [decoupledDemo](http://github.com/svenkreiss/decoupledDemo).

 # Prerequisites